mubashir-rehman/fontchanger/README.md

 * Fix delete zips, move them to seperate menus
 * Remove all downloaded zips during install since i changed the structure of the zips
 * Fix some typos/bugs
+* Rename common folder to tools
+* Fix symlink from $MODPATH to /sbin/Fontchanger

 ## v2.6.0.3 - 11.21.2020
 * Fix issue with checking for empty directories